All Episodes

 Look, it should bother you because the very thing they're acting all upset about is the very thing they were actively involved in.

-You know, that was part of my opening monologue the other night on TV and I was saying, Oh, now all of a sudden WikiLeaks matters.
+You know, that was part of my opening monologue the other night on TV and I was saying, oh, now all of a sudden WikiLeaks matters.

-Well, all of a sudden now hacking matters.
+All of a sudden, now hacking matters.

 It didn't matter then.